Aktion AB: Effect on resistance

-At first, as the Nazis had hoped, the rapid killing of so many members of the Polish athletic, cultural, economic, political and social elite had a damaging effect on the resistance, as many of its leaders and members were among those executed or deported.
-The Gestapo was able to augment Aktion AB with several raids on small units of the Union of Armed Struggle (ZWZ), leaving what resistance organizations remained, already demoralized by the fall of France that June, chaotic and scattered.
-It has been estimated that its numbers were reduced by a third.
+At first, as the Nazis had hoped, the rapid killing of so many members of the Polish elite had a damaging effect on the resistance, as many of its leaders and members were among those executed or deported.
+The Gestapo supplemented Aktion AB with several raids on small units of the Union of Armed Struggle (ZWZ).
+These operations further disrupted the remaining resistance organisations, which had already been demoralised by the fall of France in June.
+The Shoah Resource Center at Yad Vashem in Israel estimates that their numbers were reduced by a third.
 In November ZWZ general Stefan Rowecki wrote to the Polish government-in-exile in London that both working conditions and security for the resistance had become much worse since May.
 More specifically, he noted that the Germans had arrested several high-ranking resistance officers in Kraków, Rzeszów, Przemyśl, and Dębica in addition to eliminating several connections over the Slovak border, forcing the ZWZ to take even greater precautions.

 In the longer term, however, Aktion AB had no effect on the growth of the resistance.
 Despite the setbacks he admitted, Growecki's reports to London also document continued activity.
-The ZWZ's calls to Poles to remain calm and focused blunted German hopes of intimidating society.
+The ZWZ called on Poles to remain calm and focused, blunting German hopes of intimidating society.
 "Despite irreparable severe losses to Polish society, it stands taller", Growecki wrote in a January 1941 report.
 "More and more people are convinced that the losses to terror are war losses in the fight for survival and victory.
 Despite the terror, people continue to conceive plans for civil war and sabotage."

 The German occupying authorities, too, came to doubt the long-term efficacy of Aktion AB.
 Officers in the security services believed that such ad hoc actions yielded minimal results that, ultimately, did not impede the growth of the resistance.
 (Note: German historian Hans von Krannhals later concluded that, paradoxically, Aktion AB made it harder for the security forces to suppress the resistance, because the fragmented and scattered cells left behind were much harder to gather intelligence on.)
 Streckenbach conceded at a GG meeting a year after the operation that the belief that resistance came exclusively from those who had been officers, officials, activists or highly educated had been "mistaken and very dangerous".
 While that did account for a core group of the resistance leadership, he conceded, it had been largely "peasants and workers" carrying out its actions.
-As a result the GG decided, after concluding Aktion AB, to forsake similar mass actions, at least for a while, and concentrate instead on targeting specific Polish resistance cells.
+As a result the Germans decided, after concluding Aktion AB, to forsake similar mass actions, at least for a while, and concentrate instead on targeting specific Polish resistance cells.